Senate Democratic Caucus: Caucus secretary

 The United States Senate Democratic Conference secretary, also called the caucus secretary was previously considered the number-three position, behind the party's floor leader and the party's whip, until in 2006, when Democratic leader Harry Reid created the new position of Vice-Chairman of the caucus.
 Now, the secretary is the fourth-highest ranking position.
 The conference secretary is responsible for taking notes and aiding the party leadership when senators of the party meet or caucus together.

-The first conference secretary was Sen. Edward W. Carmack of Tennessee, who was elected in March 1903.
+The first conference secretary was Thomas B. Turley.

 The current conference secretary is Sen. Tammy Baldwin of Wisconsin, who assumed the office in January 2017.